 From Utah, Lindsay was a grad student at the School of the Art Institute of Chicago when the opportunity knocked.
 Her “strange combination of skills – theory, art history, the fine motor skills of an artist, some miniaturization work – were perfect for the Thorne Rooms.”

 New Mexico Dining Room

-And she begins well in advance – researching holiday traditions for particular eras, commissioning artists, and even making tiny floral arrangements and decorations (with archival materials) herself.
+And she begins well in advance.
+Lindsay researches holiday traditions for particular eras, commissions artists, and makes tiny floral arrangements and decorations (with archival materials) herself.
 She adds a room a year to the holiday exhibit and must maintain the display’s impeccable standards.